DudaDev/duda-instant-site-demo/README.md

-# Duda Instant Sites Demo
+# Duda Instant Site Demo

-The Duda instant sites demo environment is a cloud-hosted web app demonstrating different instant site implementations and use-cases.
+The Duda instant site demo environment is a cloud-hosted web app demonstrating different instant site implementations and use-cases.
 It has a create-react-app frontend built with material-ui which is hosted on S3, backed by Cloudfront.
 An authenticated Lambda-based interface to Duda's APIs is also provided.
 Feel free to clone the repo and test it out yourself.

 ## Prerequisites